RobinHYuan/Baccarat-Engine/README.md

 | 0 | 10 - K  |
 | 1 - 9 | A &nbsp;- 9|

-In other words, Each Ace, 2, 3, 4, 5, 6, 7, 8, and 9 has a value equal the face value (eg. Ace has value of 1, 2 is a value of 2, 3 has a value of 3, etc.).
+In other words, each Ace, 2, 3, 4, 5, 6, 7, 8, and 9 has a value equal the face value (eg. Ace has value of 1, 2 is a value of 2, 3 has a value of 3, etc.).
 Tens, Jacks, Queens, and Kings have a value of 0.

 #### Table 2: Drawing Rules
 | Score of First Two Cards | Player | Dealer |